ballerina-guides/integration-samples/newsapi_headlines-to-email/Readme.md

 ## Testing
 Run the Ballerina project by executing `bal run` from the root.

-Once successfully executed, BBC top headlines are fetched and sent as email to recipient.
+Once successfully executed, BBC's top headlines are fetched and sent as an email to the recipient.